kamelne/teslausb_OneDrive/doc/SetUp.md

 # Set Up Raspberry PI
-There are four phases to setting up the Pi:
+There are Three phases to setting up the Pi:
 1. Get the OS onto the micro sd card.
 2. Get a shell on the Pi.
 3. Set up the archive for dashcam clips.